Facts About Artist Vincent Van Gogh

 Artist Vincent Van Gogh

-He was supposed to follow his father’s footsteps and become a pastor.
-And while he didn’t follow his father, he didn’t start painting until he was about 27.
+And while he didn’t follow his father’s footsteps and become a pastor, he didn’t start painting until he was about 27.

 Van Gogh painted his most famous masterpiece, Starry Night, while residing in a mental institution.